Notes on how to count a crowd.

 Here's a video from a protest in Ealing Broadway near where I live.

-With Map Checking I can plot the approximate area in front of the townhall, stretching all the way down the road and the width of the whole pavement.
+With Map Checking I can plot the approximate area in front of the townhall, stretching all the way down the road and occupying the width of the entire pavement.

-The crowd is quite dense, certainly in the middle of the gathering, I would guess around 2 people p/sqm, but the density thins around the edges around where pedestrians are walking but lets be generous and say the crowd size is approximately 750sqm at 2 people p/m2 throughout.
-This gives us an total crowd estimate of 1500 people.
+The crowd is quite dense, certainly in the middle of the gathering, I would guess around two people p/sqm, but the density thins around the edges around where pedestrians are walking.
+Lets be generous and say the crowd size is approximately 750sqm at two people p/m2 throughout, which yields an total crowd estimate of ~1500 people.

 The second way of estimate crowds is more useful when people are marching along a route.
 It's described by Ray Watson and Paul Yip in a paper called "How many were there when it mattered?".

-The technique invovles finding a few videos of the crowd moving past a fixed points throughout the route, ideally points that are well spaced out, and counting the number of people in the footage over a fixed time span.
+The technique invovles finding a few videos of the crowd moving past a fixed points throughout the route and counting the number of people in the footage over a fixed time span.
 You can then estimate the total procession size by multiplying this number by the total duration of the march.
-For example, if 200 people pass by a fixed point over a minute and the length of the march was 10 minutes you can approximate there were about 2,000 people in attendance.
+For example, if two hundred people pass by a fixed point over a minute and the length of the march was 10 minutes you can approximate there were about two thoundsand people in attendance.

 I found a video of the local protest I mentioned above taken from middle of the protest that shows the full march passing through, from the people holding the large banner at the front to the Routemaster bus at the back.
-The whole video is 13 minutes long and the march about 11 minutes of that contains people walking past the cameraperson.
+The whole video is 13 minutes long and the march about 11 minutes of that.

 If I pick a random 60 second period from a reasonably dense section in the middle (let's say the 5th minute) and count the people walking past by hand I can see about 117, then if we multiply this by 11 (the duration of the march) we get to a total estimate of 1,287.